RESOStandards/web-api-commander/README.md

 * Get Entity data from a Web API URL
 * Save raw responses from a WEB API URL
 * Convert EDMX to Swagger / OpenAPI format
+* Run RESOScript Files

 The Web API Commander currently supports Bearer Tokens for authentication.
 Additional methods of authentication will be added through subsequent updates.

-Help is available from the command line by passing `--help`, which displays the following information:
+Help is available from the command line by passing `--help` OR just passing no arguments.
+Doing so displays the following information:

 ```
+/path/to/web-api-commander$ java -jar out/web-api-commander.jar

 usage: java -jar web-api-commander
     --bearerToken <b>       Bearer token to be used with the request.
     --contentType <t>       Results format: JSON (default),
                             JSON_NO_METADATA, JSON_FULL_METADATA, XML.
-    --convertEDMXtoOAI      converts EDMX in <inputFile> to OAI, saving it
+    --convertEDMXtoOAI      Converts EDMX in <inputFile> to OAI, saving it
                             in <inputFile>.swagger.json
     --entityName <n>        The name of the entity to fetch, e.g.
                             Property.
-    --getEntities           executes GET on <uri> using the given
+    --getEntities           Executes GET on <uri> using the given
                             <bearerToken> and optional <serviceRoot> when
                             --useEdmEnabledClient is specified.
 Optionally
                             takes a <limit>, which will fetch that number
                             of results.
 Pass --limit -1 to fetch all
                             results.
-    --getMetadata           fetches metadata from <serviceRoot> using
+    --getMetadata           Fetches metadata from <serviceRoot> using
                             <bearerToken> and saves results in
                             <outputFile>.
     --help                  print help